PupkinLangford/dumb-instagram/README.md

 #### Web Client

-- handle history.go(0) in PostHeader, Nav, and EditPost
+- use subscriptions for home feed instead of history.go(0) in nav
 - pagination on home page/feed
 - pass props (existing caption/location) to EditPost; no need to re-query
 - factor modals into separate components